Wooden floors – how to look after them?

 Just use neutral floor cleaner.
 If we sanded and lacquered your floor, we recommend Pallmann neutral wood floor cleaner.
-We have use lacquer from the same manufacture so it is 100% safe to use.
-Just follow the instructions on the label and remember not to overset the floor.
+We used lacquer from the same manufacture so it is 100% safe and compatible to use.
+Just follow the instructions on the label and remember not to over-wet the floor.

 Oiled wooden floors maintenance

 If we sanded and oiled your wooden floors, we recommend Pallmann magic oil cleaner.
-It is based on the same old which was used on your floor.
-You can use it neat on heavy traffic areas once every 6 months or so to top up the oil.
-You can also use neutral wood floor cleaner but magic oil care is recommended.
-If you have different oil finishes then ours, usually it is ok to use Pallmann products, but make sure to pretest.
-KEEP the MOISTURE TO MINIMUM.
+It is based on the very same oil which was used on the floor.
+Dilute it 1:10 into spray bottle.
+You can use it neat on heavy traffic areas once every 6 months.
+If you do, avoid stepping on the floor for 1h.

 What is the best mop to use?

 Good quality microfibre flat mop is perfect.
-We sell Pallmann mop system, which comes with
+We recommend Pallmann mop system.

 - flat mop with velcro attachment system to make your task easy

-- good quality dusting attachment from removing all that abrasive dry soil
+- good quality dusting attachment for removing all that abrasive dry soil

 Professional wood floor cleaning and refinishing

-You don’t wait till they get dirty and then clean them as cleaning may not be the option anymore.
-If you want to keep your teeth you clean them on regular bases (hopefully daily) so they can stay where they are, to the job they supposed to do and look good.
+You don’t wait until they get dirty as cleaning may not be the option anymore.
+If you want to keep your teeth then clean them on regular bases (hopefully daily) so they can stay where they are and do the job they supposed to do, and look good.